platformsh/platformsh-docs/src/configuration/app/build.md

 The `deploy` hook is run after the application container has been started, but before it has started accepting requests.
 You can access other services at this stage (MySQL, Solr, Redis, etc.).
 The disk where the application lives is read-only at this point.
 Note that the deploy hook will only run on a [`web`](/configuration/app/web.md) instance, not on a [`worker`](/configuration/app/worker.md) instance.

 Be aware: The deploy hook blocks the site accepting new requests.
 If your deploy hook is only a few seconds then incoming requests in that time are paused and will continue when the hook completes, effectively appearing as the site just took a few extra seconds to respond.
 If it takes too long, however, requests cannot be held and will appear as dropped connections.
-Only run tasks in your deploy hook that have to be run exclusively, such as database schema updates.
+Only run tasks in your deploy hook that have to be run exclusively, such as database schema updates or some types of cache clear.
 A post-deploy task that can safely run concurrently with new incoming requests should be run as a `post_deploy` hook instead.

 After a Git push, you can see the results of the `deploy` hook in the `/var/log/deploy.log` file when logged in to the environment via SSH.
 It contains the log of the execution of the deployment hook.
 For example: